hansake/Whitesmiths-C-compiler/compiler/doc/README.md

-Manuals for C and Pascal compilers.
+Manuals for C and Pascal compilers, edition 2.2.